Updated: December 29, 2025

 Wisconsin$46

-Note: We based these workers' comp rates on gardening businesses with two employees across different states.
-Your workers' comp requirements and costs will vary by state since each has different regulations.
+*These workers' comp rates are for gardening businesses with two employees.
+Your requirements and costs vary by state regulations.

 Gardening Business Insurance Cost of Professional Liability Coverage by State

-Your professional liability cost depends on your state location.
+Your professional liability cost depends on your state.
 Nationwide, businesses pay an average of $40 monthly for this coverage.
-North Carolina offers the most affordable rates at $35 monthly, while New York businesses have the highest costs at $47 monthly.
+North Carolina has the most affordable rates at $35 monthly, while New York has the highest at $47.

 Gardening Business Insurance Cost of BOP Coverage by State